 - Can be compared to total orders for a better understanding of effectiveness

 - Does not indicate value lost or gained from the campaign

 Finding this number will depend on your fraud prevention tools.
 You might be able to find this number through your shopping cart platform or fraud prevention software.
-For NS8 Protect, this can be found using the Suspicious Order Screen and adding the “latest campaign” column.
-You can then sort by campaign to see which are bringing the most suspicious orders.
+Look for orders that were flagged as fraud or required additional verification and failed.

 - Indicates overall campaign performance in a glance